 1. Annie Eliza PIGOTT, born Matakuliyah, Colombo, 12 March 1863:

-Annie was at 3 Vineyard hill, Wimbledon, Surrey, 1939 Register, Domestic Duties, Wdow, with her daughter Irene; she died at Wimbledon Park, London, 18 Jan 1941; married by her father, Rev WALDOCK assisting, at Cinnamon Gardens Baptist Church, Colombo, on 15 Dec 1885, Frank Maxwell LAURIE (born Luton, Beds, 26 Aug 1854, son of Dr William Forbes LAURIE by Mary UNWIN), Proprietary Planter; retired to 3 Vineyard Hill Road, Wimbledon Park, ca 1910; he died there 1 Feb 1937; issue:
+Annie was at 3 Vineyard hill, Wimbledon, Surrey, 1939 Register, Domestic Duties, Wdow, with her daughter Irene; she died at Wimbledon Park, London, 18 January 1941; married by her father, Rev WALDOCK assisting, at Cinnamon Gardens Baptist Church, Colombo, on 15 December 1885, Frank Maxwell LAURIE (born at Luton, Bedfordshire, 26 August 1854, son of Dr William Forbes LAURIE by Mary UNWIN), Proprietary Planter; retired to 3 Vineyard Hill Road, Wimbledon Park, ca 1910; he died there 1 February 1937; issue: